State Machine Workflows

 An activity executed when exiting the state

-A directed relationship between two states which represents the complete response of a state machine to an occurrence of an event of a particular type.
+A directed relationship between two states that represents the complete response of a state machine to an occurrence of an event of a particular type.

 A transition that shares a source state and trigger with one or more transitions, but has a unique condition and action.